 - Goddamned Bats: The Ax-Crazy pedestrians and trap-door goons out of nowhere who riddle you with machine gun fire to pester your life.

 - Older Than They Think: Quarantine introduced a few key features prevalent in the game that would later make the Grand Theft Auto and Saints Row series popular: non-linear missions, drive-by shootings, gaining fares, weapon upgrades, a repair system, etc. However, thanks to the controversy surrounding its content at the time and how painfully difficult it was, the game was largely ignored and reduced to cult status.
-The only you can't do is get out of your car, a feature that is sorely lacking when compared to the later more popular franchises that were influenced by this game.
+The only thing you can't do is get out of your car, a feature that is sorely lacking when compared to the later more popular franchises that were influenced by this game.
 Justified in this case because setting foot in the streets of KEMO can get you killed extremely quickly, as judged by the instantaneous deaths of pedestrians who get hit by any weapon thrown at them or hover-vehicle coming through.

 - That One Level: